FREE delivery on all orders big or small – no minimum spend (T&Cs apply)

 Pedroncelli Sonoma Classico 2019

 Red Wine from USA - California

-Family run estate Pedroncelli has an enviable stock of old vine vineyards and here winemaker Montse Reece has chosen to create a bespoke blend that really does equal more than the sum of its parts.
-Merlot, syrah, sangiovese and zinfandel are included, resulting in a full-bodied, balanced, cherry, plum and cedar-laden Californian red.
+Family-run estate Pedroncelli has an enviable stock of old vine vineyards and here winemaker Montse Reece has chosen to create a bespoke blend that really does equal more than the sum of its parts.
+Merlot, syrah, sangiovese and zinfandel are included, resulting in a full-bodied, balanced, cherry, plum and cedar-laden California red.

 Case of 12